camunda/camunda-docs-manual/content/user-guide/security.md

 The CSRF Prevention makes use of a cookie.
 By default, some security-related configurations are present for this cookie.
 To ensure full security, please consult the documentation about [Cookie Security]({{< ref "/webapps/shared-options/cookie-security.md" >}}) to learn more about it.

+## XML Security
+Camunda handles many XML files containing configurations of process engines, definitions of process models and more.
+In order to mitigate possible vulnerabilities that can be introduced by XML files, the following measures are activated by default:

+* Prevention against XML eXternal Entity (XXE) injections according to [OWASP](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md)
+* Feature Secure Processing (FSP) of XML files according to [Oracle](https://docs.oracle.com/javase/8/docs/api/javax/xml/XMLConstants.html#FEATURE_SECURE_PROCESSING) which introduces [limits](https://docs.oracle.com/javase/tutorial/jaxp/limits/limits.html) for several XML properties

+If the limitations on XML files introduced by XXE prevention need to be removed, XXE processing can be enabled via `enableXxeProcessing` in the [process engine configuration]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#configuration-properties" >}}).

+FSP itself can not be disabled in the engine.
+All properties that are influenced by this can however be configured in the environment via system properties and the `jaxp.properties` file.
+See the [Oracle documentation](https://docs.oracle.com/javase/tutorial/jaxp/limits/using.html) on how to determine the right limits and how to set them.

 # Security Configuration in the external Environment

 Camunda integrates into an environment, most prominently the database and, when using the web applications or the REST API, also a webserver.
 In order to secure your Camunda deployment as a whole, the integration is relevant.